kosso/apptemplate/README.md

 Pushing this up here as I often need to start a new app with this structure.

+**NOTE**: The Window slide in and out open/close animations were fixed in Titanium SDK 6.1.0 - https://jira.appcelerator.org/browse/TIMOB-24048

 #### iOS

 ![example](https://github.com/kosso/apptemplate/blob/master/ios.gif "iOS example")